Gold-Nano Blog / Gold Nanoparticle Cancer Research Report #11`

 So with further research, these experiments may one day give individuals the ability to diagnose and treat cancer in a single visit to the MRI lab.

-In the study, a cancer-fighting drug was attached to gold nanoparticles and introduced them into the brain using a nasal spray.
+In the study, a cancer-fighting drug was attached to gold nanoparticles and sent through the nasal cavity and into the brain via a nasal spray, bypassing the blood-brain barrier by absorbing through the olfactory and trigeminal nerves.

-However, in an odd twist to this research, it is the heart's pumping effect on the vessels in the body that help to distribute the gold nanoparticles and the drug into the brain.
+However, there is an odd twist to this research: the heart's pumping effect on body vessels aids in the distribution of gold nanoparticles and the drug into the brain.

 Once the gold nanoparticles fully penetrated the brain, micro-bubbles were injected into the body, and 'Focused Ultra-Soundwaves' were focused on the cancer cells in the brain.